milkbottledude/woodlands-jb_tracker/README.md

 df.drop('Time of Day')
 ```

-From what I learnt about sin-cos encoding (I like to call it cyclic encoding it sounds cooler, but no one calls it that) is to think of it like a circle on x and y axes, so the end of the line (12am) joins up with the start (1am).
+From what I learnt about sin-cos encoding (I like to call it cyclic encoding, it sounds cooler but no one calls it that) is to think of it like a circle on x and y axes ⭕, so the end of the line (12am) joins up with the start (1am).

 The hour_sin column gives the vertical position (y-axis value), and the hour_cos column gives the horizontal position (x-axis value).
-At the end I get rid of the original 'Time of day' column so we can have a fair test to see if encoding helps the LinReg model perform better.
+At the end I get rid of the original 'Time of day' column, so we can have a fair test to see if encoding really helps the LinReg model perform better.

 Let's compare the congestion predictions for rows 7 to 18 now that we have encoded the time values.
 I'll also add the time of day and previous predictions as additional columns so we can better compare the results.